elmahio/documentation/docs/elmah-io-apps-hipchat.md

 # Install HipChat App for elmah.io

+> The Hipchat application was discontinued by Atlassian in 2019.
+We no longer support this integration either.

 ## Generate OAuth 2 Token

 To allow elmah.io to log messages to HipChat, you will need to generate an OAuth 2 token.
-To do so, log into HipChat and go to the [API Access](https://elmahio.hipchat.com/account/api) page (replace *elmahio* with your subdomain).
+To do so, log into HipChat and go to the API Access page (like https://elmahio.hipchat.com/account/api and replace *elmahio* with your subdomain).

 ![OAuth Tokens Page](images/apps/hipchat/generate_token.png)